Weight Cutting for MMA & Combat Sports

 Whether you are a MMA athlete, coach or sports nutritionist, you will be able to learn how fighters can take control of their nutrition, cut weight effectively and set themselves up for their best in-cage performance.

-The system provides all the details behind how to apply this, which is especially important if you are a coach or nutritionist working with combat sport athletes who need to make weight and win.
+The book provides all the details behind how to apply this, which is especially important if you are a coach or nutritionist working with combat sport athletes who need to make weight and win.

 If you're looking to understand how to cut weight at a deep level, then this is the resource for you.
 The strategies mentioned in this guide are those based on both the best current scientific evidence, as well as being the exact strategy used with athletes in the UFC, Bellator, and several other top MMA organizations around the world.